In this post, we will back-test our trading strategy in R. Back-testing of a trading strategy can be implemented in four stages.

 require(quantmod) require(PerformanceAnalytics) getSymbols('^NSEI') chartSeries(NSEI, TA=NULL) data=NSEI[,4] macd = MACD(data, nFast=12, nSlow=26,nSig=9,maType=SMA,percent = FALSE) chartSeries(data, TA='addMACD()') signal = Lag(ifelse(macd$macd < macd$signal, -1, 1)) returns = ROC(data)*signal returns = returns['2008-06-02/2015-09-22'] portfolio = exp(cumsum(returns)) plot(portfolio) table.Drawdowns(returns, top=10) table.DownsideRisk(returns) charts.PerformanceSummary(returns)

-A look at a very simple strategy and see how you can break down a premise into the reaction to events.
+In this post we illustrated a very simple strategy and saw how you can break down a premise into the reaction to events.
 Just to make it more simple we have added an example of how this trading strategy is coded in C++.
 Click here to access now.
+In addition to this, you can check our blog for articles on different quantitative trading strategies.

 We have noticed that some users are facing challenges while downloading the market data from Yahoo and Google Finance platforms.
 In case you are looking for an alternative source for market data, you can use Quandl for the same.